GENI-NSF/geni-tools/README-omni.txt

  print a more helpful message. (ticket #211)
  - Add support for the ProtoGENI / InstaGENI 'createimage' method to snapshot your disk.
 This is only minimally supported by ProtoGENI.
- On success, you will see `True` and the image file will be available under `/proj/<project>/images/<imagename>.ndz` on the node which was associated with the sliver urn used with the Omni command.
+ On success, you should see the URN and URL for the new image, and later an email will tell you the image is ready, and the image file will be available under `/proj/<project>/images/<imagename>.ndz` on the node which was associated with the sliver urn used with the Omni command.
 See http://www.protogeni.net/trac/protogeni/wiki/ImageHowTo (ticket #186)